ziad-rima/Multi-Step-Form/README.md

 - So, a good approach would be:
   - Step 1: Get all the core functionality working (form handling, navigation, validation).
   - Step 2: Once the logic is solid, refine the UI with styles.

+- Another important concept I needed to write down is `localStorage`, which is a method to store user's data so it won't be lost after a page refresh for example.
+I implemented this in `FormContext.jsx` component this way:
+  - Loading saved data when the app starts.
+    - Meaning when the app loads, we check if there's any saved form data in `localStorage` and use it to set the initial state (using `useEffect()`).
+  - Saving data when user updates their input.
+    - Meaning every time the user makes a change, we save it in `localStorage` so the data is always saved.

 ### Continued development